ahaya3776/ahaya3776.github.io/index.md

 layout: default
 ---

 I am a PhD Student at the <a href="https://www.upf.edu/web/taln/labs/lastus" target="_blank" rel="noopener noreferrer">Large Scale Text Understanding Systems Lab</a> at <a href="https://upf.edu" target="_blank" rel="noopener noreferrer">Universitat Pompeu Fabra</a> (UPF) and currently supervised by Prof. Horacio Saggion.
-I am keen on natural language generation tasks, such as **text simplification** and question generation.
+I am keen on the evaluation of natural language generation tasks, especially **text simplification**.
 With a Master's degree in Education, I am also interested in the application of **NLP for education**.

 Previously, I got Master in Engineering at the <a href="https://nlp.naist.jp/" target="_blank" rel="noopener noreferrer">Natural Language Processing Lab</a> at <a href="http://www.naist.jp/" target="_blank" rel="noopener noreferrer">Nara Institute of Science and Technology</a> (NAIST), supervised by Prof. Taro Watanabe.